karinov/ambeien-wasir/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Contoh Repository Digital | Github Dokumen
+Contoh Penyebab Penyakit Wasir atau Ambeien
 ==================================================

 Contents: